Volunteer - Staff Relations

 - Conducting advance research with staff to learn about their previous experiences and history with volunteers, including whether or not the staff are involved as volunteers themselves.

 - Involving staff in the development and design of volunteer positions.
 This will enable you to develop jobs that are directly of value to staff and that will be more meaningful overall to the organisation.

 - Involving staff in screening, orienting, and training volunteers.
 This will reassure staff that volunteers are receiving information that will make them more qualified.

 - Making sure that the staff and the volunteer coordinator are in clear agreement over who is in charge of what regarding each volunteer.
 Having clear division of responsibilities will avoid confusion and resentment later.

 - Involving the staff in supervision of the volunteers.
 This could range from granting complete managerial authority to the staff or else consulting with staff in supervisory decisions.
-The degree of involvement may be worked out with each staff person and will depend to a great degree upon their own preferences for amount of authority over the volunteer.
+The degree of involvement may be worked out with each staff person and will depend to a great degree upon their own preferences for the amount of authority they feel they could cope with and the amount of responsibility they are willing to have for the volunteer.

 - Providing feedback to the staff on the results of the involvement of volunteers.
-Letting them now both about the benefits of volunteer use to their program and also letting them know about the effectiveness of their involvement and work with volunteers.
+Letting them know both about the benefits of volunteer use to their programme and also letting them know about the effectiveness of their involvement and work with volunteers.